Virtual Session Webinar Series

 Since 2002, the U.S. Department of Energy Solar Decathlon® has inspired more than 450 collegiate teams and 23,000 students worldwide.
 In addition to the focus on tomorrow's leaders, the Solar Decathlon has a foundational goal of providing educational programs and opportunities for the general public.

-During a traditional Solar Decathlon Build Challenge event, thousands would converge on the educational tents to learn more about these topics that were not offered elsewhere.
+During a traditional Solar Decathlon Build Challenge event, thousands would converge on the educational tents to learn more about these topics.
 Through these monthly webinars, virtual visitors' can have access to this exclusive content from the comfort of their homes.

 Solar 101 - How Solar Energy Works